fatfisz/poof/README.md

 That is followed by other arguments, which are passed to the validation function as the second, third, and so on arguments.
 The first argument passed is the currently processed value.

-So for example if you use `@decorators.assert.equals('Is different', 'expected')` and the current value is `'unexpected'`, the function call will be `equals('unexpected', 'expected')`.
-If that returns `false`, `'Is different'` will be used as the error message and the validation for that field will not proceed.
+So for example for `@decorators.assert.equals('Is different', 'expected')` the arguments passed to the `equals` validator will be the current value and `'expected'`, and if the currently processed value is different from `'expected'`, the error message for this field will be set to `'Is different'`.

 `decorators.assert.not` works almost the same, only the validation fails if the function returns `true`.